Definitely-not-AWS-Workshops/workshop-2-blog/content/2-Tool-Agnostic-Concepts/2-DORA-Metrics/_index.md

 To achieve *high* or even *elite* performance in software delivery, it is crucial to adopt tool-agnostic methodologies and, more importantly, ensure that your team is equipped with the knowledge and skills to implement them effectively.

+---

+In this workshop, the AWSDSC-XUT team may not focus on DORA metrics.
+In real-world scenarios, your team will need to put more effort in evaluating the efficiency of your software development and delivery processes.